A visit to Rochester Cathedral, Kent, England

 Everyone’s welcome at Rochester Cathedral

-We have created a little YouTube video of Rochester - why not check it out?
+We have created a little YouTube video of Rochester.
+Why not take a look?

 A fitting tribute to Armistice Day